 A herniated or bulging disc does not always cause pain.
-When it does, though, a doctor will explore every avenue of conservative treatment before resorting to surgery.
+When it does, though, a physician will explore every avenue of conservative treatment before resorting to surgery.
 One of the best tools to help bring about disc pain relief is stretching the muscles, tendons and ligaments in the areas of the body associated with symptoms – especially the back, but also the shoulders, arms, legs and buttocks.

-If you have been diagnosed with a herniated or bulging disc, you should always consult with a doctor before beginning a new exercise regimen.
+If you have been diagnosed with a herniated or bulging disc, you should always consult with a physician before beginning a new exercise regimen.
 A physical therapist can help you develop a stretching routine geared toward managing your specific symptoms.
 In general, stretching is intended to improve flexibility by mobilizing the spine and its associated soft tissues.
 Here are a few tips to remember when you begin a stretching program for disc pain relief:

 - Wear clothing that allows freedom of movement